sravary/google-homepage/README.md

-This is my practice on git project(s).
+This is my attempt on recreating the Google Search Homepage.

+With only HTML & CSS.